Robust estimation of the Quantum Fisher Information on a quantum processor: Numerical investigations

 \section{Numerical investigations}

-This section aims at highlighting the behaviour of statistical errors that is caused due to finite number of measurements taken in our protocol.
-In particular, we study the scaling of $\hat{\mathcal{G}}_j$ as a function of the number of unitaries $N_U$ and the scaling of the required number of measurements to achieve a given level of statistical errors on our highest measured bound $F_2$.
+In this section we study the behavior of the classical Fisher information in comparison with the quantum Fisher information.
+We investigate the scaling of $\hat{\mathcal{G}}_j$ as a function of the number of unitaries $N_U$ for different values of the readout error and the scaling of the required number of measurements to achieve a given level of statistical errors on our highest measured bound $F_2$.
 Lastly, we present classical numerical experiment for GHZ states prepared without any state preparation errors.